afiodorov/afiodorov.github.io/_posts/2017-10-19-proud-phd-dropout.md

 personal motivations and goals are.

 However a) is a massive load off my shoulders.
 So what's the story?
-How did I come to even contemplate dropping out?
+How did I come to even contemplating about dropping out?

 The short story is I threw myself at a problem, worked on it for almost a year, solved it... and then got really disappointed by how insignificant the problem